 Landlord vs. Home Insurance

-Landlord and home insurance policies do crossover and are similar in many ways, covering many of the same risks and both giving extensive coverage.
+Landlord and home insurance policies do crossover and are similar in many ways.
+Covering many of the same risks and both giving extensive coverage.
 However, while similar, they maintain some very important differences.
 Imagine that you are a taxi driver thinking about car insurance policies.
 While a taxi performs the same basic function as any other car, it also incurs a lot more use, and more use equals greater risk.
 You wouldn’t start using your car for “hire and reward” without letting your insurance provider know, would you?
 Of course not!
-If something happened to your passengers and you were not properly insured, you would be left personally liable for any costs arising.
-Owning a rental property, is similar to being a taxi driver, the risk is associated with how the car is being used or in the landlords case, the property.
+If something happened to your passengers.
+But you were not properly insured, you would be left personally liable for any costs arising.
+Owning a rental property is similar to being a taxi driver, the risk is associated with how the car is being used or in the landlord’s case, the property.

 There are two main covers on a landlord policy that you won’t get with a standard home policy: